Moo-onys/Mooonys/README.md

 # Mooonys
-Dynamics are important when designing for the web.
+This repository is for the involvement of GitHub and our projects on GitHub with Mooonys.